dexter2206/sphinx-napoleon-common-pitfalls/README.md

 We see that compared to the `func_correct`, we now don't have an empty line before the first `:param:`.

 Why is the message so cryptic?
-Parameter descriptions has to form a a [a field list](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#field-lists).
+Parameter descriptions has to form a [a field list](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#field-lists).
 Field lists are separated from the paragraphs with a blank line.
 Now this part: